 In 2003, Holyoake launched DRUMBEAT as an early intervention program to reduce levels of alienation for 'at risk' youth.
 Since then, the program has gone from strength to strength, and is now facilitated across Australia to people of all ages and circumstances.
 It is now an evidence-based program backed by several independent research studies.
 Click here for more details.

-Holyoake is a Registered Training Organisation (RTO) and offers accredited and non-accredited programs through its Education & Training service area.
+Holyoake offers programs through its Education & Training service area.
 This includes Wellbeing@Work, a suite of programs especially for corporate organisations.
 Recognising the need for greater awareness, employee wellbeing and safety with regard to substance misuse, Wellbeing@Work offers training through Fit4Work, specialist counselling through 360 Counselling, and corporate teambuilding through DRUMBEAT.corp.
 Click here for more details.

 Strongly committed to its vision to ensure better futures for families and communities, Holyoake plans to sustain, improve and expand its services to empower people impacted by substance misuse.